 - jmDriveAfterRedTime > 0 (ignoring a red light)

-- jmIgnoreFoeProb and jmIgnoreFoeSpeed (ignore foes below the given speed with the given probability)
+- jmIgnoreFoeProb and jmIgnoreFoeSpeed (ignore foes that are approaching the junction below the given speed with the given probability)

 - jmTimegapMinor < 1 (safety time gap when passing an intersection without priority)